AhmedNaleba/alx-system_engineering-devops/0x02-shell_redirections/README.md

-7-file - Script that creates a file with special characters and contents 8-cwd_state - Script that writes results of ls -la to a file 9-duplicate_last_line - Script that duplicates the last line of a file
+7-file - Script that creates a file with special characters and contents 8-cwd_state - Script that writes results of ls -la to a file 9-duplicate_last_line - Script that duplicates the last line of a file 10-no_more_js - Script that deletes .js files from the current directory and not directories